ritterjonas/nike-clone/README.md

    The application will be available at [http://localhost:3000](http://localhost:3000).

    This option uses Docker Compose to create containers for both the Next.js application and any required services.

-Make sure to adjust configurations as needed, considering environment variables and other parameters specific to your deployment environment.